dgollahon/rspectre/README.md

 ### Contributing

 Please try out `rspectre` on your codebase--I'd love general feedback and bug reports.
-If you find something weird or `--autocorrect` eats your dog along with your homework, open an issue!
+If you find something weird or `--auto-correct` eats your dog along with your homework, open an issue!

 Also, if you have an idea for something you think `rspectre` might be able to reasonably detect, feel free to propose it in an issue as well.